 Craft beer drinkers on a budget need to look long and hard to spot the value buys out there so I thought I’d make a list of some of my top go-to craft beers that can be found at a reasonable price.

-I’m now happy to say that all of the best value beers on this list are Australian (except for one great bargain from Adnams), come from independent craft breweries and are all less than $70 per slab.
+The best value beers on this list are all brewed in Australia (except for one great bargain from Adnams), and will cost you around $70 per slab at most.
 Good times!

 My list of the best value beers in Australia

-Gage Roads Atomic Pale Ale $17 a sixer of $52 a slab at Dan Murphys
+Gage Roads Atomic Pale Ale $20 a sixer or $57 a slab at Dan Murphys

 It’s not the best pale ale in Australia, or even in their own range (that would be Little Dove) but it is a pretty tasty but easy-going pale ale that gets the job done at a fraction of the cost.
 If you’re looking for an affordable Aussie pale ale, start here, with this WA brewery that recently bought out Woolworths to take full control of its own destiny.

-Pirate Life Throwback Session IPA $20 a sixer or $70 a slab at Dan Murphys
+Newstead 3 Quarter Time Session Ale $20 a sixer or $68 a slab at Dan Murphys

 Adnams Ghost Ship Pale Ale $14 for 4 x 440ml cans or $58 a slab at Dan Murphys